leondutoit/pg-ntk-demo/presentation.md

 # Use case

-A hypothetical sequence of events:
+A hypothetical sequence of events using `pg-need-to-know`:

 1. admin creates tables
 2. data owners and data users register themselves, data is collected